SathvikSesha/Projects/README.md

 Install with:
 pip install flask flask-cors scikit-fuzzy numpy matplotlib

-📊 Graph Visualization
-Run this to see a popup graph in VS Code:

-bash
-Copy
-Edit
-python plot_fuzzy_results.py
-This will generate:

-Dirt Level vs Washing Time

-Load Size vs Detergent Quantity

-The backend also supports a /graph POST API that returns this as a PNG.

 🔌 API Endpoints
 POST /calculate
 Request:

 json
-Copy
-Edit
 {
   "dirt_level": 70,
   "load_size": 5,